zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ---

 While Eqn.
-23.41 is valid for arbitrary values of \\(x\\) and \\(\theta\\), it is ill-suited for numerical computation, since the (ordinary) Bessel functions of the first kind do not have simple (closed-form) expressions, and a large number of terms may be required in order for the series to converge.
+23.41 is valid for arbitrary values of \\(x\\) and \\(\theta\\), it is ill-suited for numerical computation, since the (ordinary) Bessel functions of the first kind do not have simple (closed-form) expressions, and a large number of terms may be required in order to reach the desired accuracy goal.

 Instead of Eqn.
 23.38, let us consider the [generating function](https://dlmf.nist.gov/10.12#E3)